HerePro Manual

 Mission Planner must be later or at the following version to have the new feature available:

-to check if there are any firmware update for HerePro.
+Click Menu > Update to check if there are any firmware updates for HerePro.

-button.
-A window with pop up and ask if you want to search the internet for update.
-Click Yes
+Click the Update button.
+A window will pop up and ask if you want to search the internet for updates.
+Click Yes.

 Setup:

-To use HerePro RTK, you will need the following hardware: autopilot, computer, telemetry, HerePro x2, 6V-40V power supply, Tripod(Stand)
+To use HerePro RTK, you will need the following hardware : autopilot, computer, telemetry, HerePro, Tripod(Stand), and 6V-40V power supply or USB Type-C cable.

-The following operations use 2 HerePro module, with one as base and one as rover respectively.
+The following operations use 2 HerePro modules, with one as base and one as rover respectively.
 Connecting them 1 by 1 to setup their parameters.

 HerePro RTK rover parameter settings: